How Discord is set up, how physician Q&A works, the rules, and why your profile matters.

 What belongs here

-Community rules, the intro thread, and the description of what this community is for.
+Introductions, hellos, and a description of what this community is for.

 What does not